 Here is a bit more information on how some movers charge these “travel fees”.

-What are Travel Fees and Double-Drive Time?
+What are Travel Fees When Moving?

 Each moving company may charge this fee a bit differently.
 Just make sure they are transparent with what they charge, so you’re not left with extra charges or an inflated bill after your move.

-What is Double-Drive Time?
+What is Double-Drive Time When Moving?

 In other states, like California, movers are not allowed to charge for the time to and from their facility.
 Instead, are required by state regulation to charge double-drive time.
 Movers are regulated by the state and are required to charge twice the amount of drive time.
 If it takes a half-hour to drive, they will charge for one-hour.